Buddhima-JD3/mini-bridge/readMe.md

 ### 3.2 syncAuthCode

 Use this API to synchronize the authorization code via this callback.
+Use the OpenAPI endpoints to exhange the code to a token.

 ```javascript
     my.initiate({